davidlrnt/rate-my-prompt/protocols/prompt-relationship-report-v1.md

 ```

 ## Receipts (quotes)
-Include 3 short quotes from the excerpt (<= 20 words each) that support your key points.
+Include 3 short quotes from the conversation (<= 20 words each) that support your key points.
 - "..."
 - "..."
 - "..."

 ## Unknowns / missing context
 List what you wish you had (if anything).
-If the excerpt is missing or too short, say what you need (e.g., last 10–20 turns, goals, constraints, outputs).
+If the conversation is very short, say what additional context would improve the review (e.g., more turns, stated goals, constraints, or expected outputs).